Little Winnick, Pentewan, Cornwall, PL26 6DL

 Tucked within the Pentewan Valley, the beach and the pub are a stroll away.
-We walk it with a pushchair in 25 minutes, but it depends on the size of your legs and the speed you walk as to how long it will take you to get there!
+We walk it with children in 25 minutes, but it depends on the size of your legs and the speed you walk as to how long it will take you to get there!

 Walking and Dog Walking

 Brilliantly located to enjoy some of Cornwall’s best walks.
 With direct access to the Pentewan Cycle Trail & the National Cycle Network you can enjoy miles of paths in the Kings Wood or wander down to the village of Pentewan.

-From the park you can connect into the South West Coastal Path enjoying miles of well marked routes taking in some of the best views the south west has to offer.
+From Little Winnick you can connect into the South West Coastal Path enjoying miles of well marked routes taking in some of the best views the south west has to offer.

 If you fancy a real adventure you could walk into Mevagissey, catch the Mevagissey to Fowey Ferry, then do the Hall Walk, it is one of our favourites and has stunning views.
 You could either catch the bus back, which stops right outside or you could return on the ferry.

 The Lost Gardens of Heligan is a treat on our doorstep, with a world famous jungle garden, impressive kitchen garden and fantastic activities throughout the year, either walk or take the short drive to this must visit gardens.